 Explaining Front’s Pitch Deck

 The overall aesthetic of startup pitch decks has evolved over the years.
-Front incorporates several elements that improve its deck’s attractiveness – elements you likely won’t find in older pitch deck examples (like Facebook or LinkedIn’s deck).
+Front introduced several elements that you likely won’t find in older pitch deck examples (like Facebook or LinkedIn’s deck).

 For example, Front uses a plot graph to showcase how each competitor fits into the landscape.
 This graphic element is easy on the eyes and makes a complex concept simple to understand.
 The use of graphics continues with well-placed charts and graphs throughout the deck.
 Front showcased its traction and growth clearly while maintaining a minimal and clean appearance.